hitesh-CodeCrafter/FadeXaltair/README.md

 - 👋 Hi, I’m @FadeXaltair
 - 👀 I’m interested in blockchain technology
 - 🌱 I’m currently learning web devlopment + solidity
-- 💞️ I’m looking to collaborate on with people have same intersts
+- 💞️ I’m looking to collaborate on with people have same interests
 - 📫 How to reach me...that's an important question....haha just kidding ..you can tweet me at HiteshRana0508.

 <!---